 where $\overline{P_r}$ is the average received power, defined as

-where $\overline{PL_{Tx-RSS}}$ and $\overline{PL_{RSS-Rx}}$ denote the average path-loss of links between the RSS-equipped aerial platform and the transmitter and the receiver, respectively.
-Also, $X$ represents the resulting shadow fading of both links.
-It is modeled as a zero-mean normal distribution with a standard deviation $\sigma_s = \sqrt{\sigma_{Tx-RSS}^2+\sigma_{RSS-Rx}^2}$.
+where $\overline{PL_{Tx-RSS}}$ and $\overline{PL_{RSS-Rx}}$ denote the average path loss of links between the RSS-equipped aerial platform and the transmitter and the receiver, respectively.
+Also, $X$ represents the resulting shadow fading of both links, modeled as a zero-mean normal distribution with a standard deviation $\sigma_s = \sqrt{\sigma_{Tx-RSS}^2+\sigma_{RSS-Rx}^2}$.
 The probability density function (pdf) of the received power can be written as

 Accordingly, the outage probability can be obtained from the cumulative distribution function (cdf) as

 where $x$ reflects the receiver sensitivity and ${\rm erfc}(x)= \frac{2}{\sqrt{\pi}} \int_x^\infty {\rm exp}(-t^2) \,dt$ is the complementary error function.